Bowman74/fmvvm/README.md

 We have also stated that the binding direction is two way.
 This will allow changes in the viewmodel's property or the entire viewmodel to call setState() and redraw the widget.

 We can also set the binding direction to one time.
-If set to one time the binding will always return the value that it was when first queried, regardless of any changes that may have happened to the value stored in the viewmodel.
+If set to one time the binding will always return the value that it was when first requested, regardless of any changes that may have happened to the value stored in the viewmodel.

-In the build method we can use our binding to give values to some of the widgets are are using.
+In the build method we can use our binding to give values to some of the widgets we are using.

 ```
 @override